 With everything said, we also understand that ecommerce platform providers sometimes have to be changed, as do ecommerce websites that are inadequate.

 So, what does our company do?

-If we at Salesbloom are lucky enough to be invited to analyse an existing ecommerce site, we perform an initial audit.
+If we at Salesbloom are lucky enough to be invited to analyse an existing ecommerce site, we perform an initial audit for any design project.